serverlessworkflow/specification/specification.md

 Once a workflow instance reaches an end state (where the `end` property is defined) and the workflow finishes its execution the data output of that result state becomes the workflow data output.
 This output can be logged or indexed depending on the implementation details.

-In order to define the structure of expected workflow data output you can use the workflow [`dataSchema`](#DataSchema-Definition) `output` property.
-This property allows you to link to [JSON Schema](https://json-schema.org/) definition that describes the expected workflow data output.
-It can be used for documentation purposes or implementations may decide to strictly enforce it.

 ### Workflow Error Handling